 • Early identification of affected or potential carriers.

-2. Responsible breeding practices
+2. Responsible breeding practice

 • Exclusion of carrier animals from breeding: